bblackifyme/NSO-Mock-Template/README.md

 # NSO-Mock-Template

->This library will become deprecated should the capability to conduct dry-run outformat native be exposed via the MAAPI API.
+>This library will become deprecated should the capability to conduct dry-run out format native be exposed via the MAAPI API.

 NSO Mock Template object to use for python unittesting service templates to Native device formats